jprotzman/signalk-venus-tanks-plugin/README.md

 By default __pdjr-skplugin-venus-tanks__ will create and update a dbus service for every tank reported in Signal K.

-If you want the plugin to support just specific tanks, then you must configure it by explicitly specifying the Signal K tank paths that it should process.
+If you want the plugin to support just specific tanks or you need to adjust the tank capacity value reported by Signal K for one or more tanks then you must configure each tank explicitly in the following way.

 __pdjr-skplugin-venus-tanks__ is configured through the Signal K plugin configuration interface.
 Navigate to _Server->Plugin config_ and select the _Venus tanks_ tab.

-The plugin configuration page consists simply of a list of Signal K tank paths.
+The plugin configuration page consists of a list of Signal K tank specifications, each consisting of a *path* to a particular tank in the Signal K tree and an associated (multiplication) *factor* which can be used to adjust the capacity value reported by Signal K.
+This latter value feature is useful because individual tank sensor monitors are sometimes configured differently or report in non-standard
+ways: returning litres or sometimes cubic metres as the tank capacity.
+Venus OS expects tank capacity to be reported in litres.
+The factor value defaults to 1.0.

-Initially this list is empty: a condition which the plugin treats as an invitation to create and maintain dbus services for all tank paths reported in Signal K.
+The tank list is initially empty: a condition which the plugin treats as an invitation to create and maintain dbus services for all tank paths reported in Signal K using a capacity factor of 1.0.

 If the list is not empty, then only those tanks identified in the list will be processed.
-Each list entry must consist of a Signal K tank path of the form 'tanks.*fluid-type*__.__*tank-instance*'.
+Each tank *path* entry must consist of a Signal K tank path of the form 'tanks.*fluid-type*__.__*tank-instance*' and *factor* must be a decimal value greater than or equal to 0.0.

 You may need to restart Signal K after making any configuration changes.

 The plugin will indicate its status in the Signal K dashboard.

 Once the plugin is installed, configured and working you can log into